-A copy of the Auditor's Independence Declaration as required under section 307C of the Corporations Act 2001 is set out on page 37.
+A copy of the Auditor's Independence Declaration as required under section 307C of the Corporations Act 2001 is set out on page 31.

-No fees (2021: \$40,222) have been paid for share registry services and fees of \$26,909 (2021: \$18.982) for taxation services to an associate of Nexia Sydney Audit Pty Ltd for the year ended 31 December 2022 for non-audit related services.
-The Board of Directors is satisfied that the provision of non-audit services during the vear is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+Fees of \$19,277 (2022: \$26,909) for taxation services to an associate of Nexia Sydney Audit Pty Ltd for the year ended 31 December 2023 for non-audit related services.
+The Board of Directors is satisfied that the provision of non-audit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service does not compromise the general principles relating to auditor independence in accordance with APES 110: Code of Ethics for Professional Accountants set by the Accounting Professional and Ethical Standards Board.

-The Company has not otherwise, during or since the financial year, indemnified or agreed to indemnify an auditor of the Company or any related body corporate.
+The Company has not during or since the financial year, indemnified or agreed to indemnify an auditor of the Company or any related body corporate.

-Remuneration Report (Audited)
+Remuneration report (audited)

-The Remuneration Report (pages 27-35) outlines the director and executive remuneration arrangements of the Company and the group and the remuneration disclosures required in accordance with the requirements of the Corporations Act 2001 and its Regulations.
+The Remuneration Report outlines the director and executive remuneration arrangements of the Company and the group and the remuneration disclosures required in accordance with the requirements of the Corporations Act 2001 and its Regulations.
 For the purposes of this report Key Management Personnel of the group are defined as those persons having authority and responsibility for planning, directing and controlling the major activities of the Company and the group, directly or indirectly, including any Director (whether executive or otherwise) of the parent Company.